 - Where can I find HiSET sample test questions?

 You can find sample questions in the following places:

 - I'm having trouble passing the exam.
 What other resources are available to help me?

 - Review your Individual Test Reports to see which content areas you need more study in.

-- Contact your local Adult Education center for more support preparing for the HiSET exam.
+- Contact a local Adult Education Program for more support preparing for the HiSET exam.

 - What can I bring into the test center on test day?

 On test day, you should bring: